Select Page

-We are up to the 7th album from the Moodies, and ironically the “next” album would be Seventh Sojourn.
-The rationale was that the first album was really a “pop” group that sounded very different from the sound the core 5 found with the next 7 albums… and these 7 are the albums that most fans know about.
+We are up to the 7th album from the Moodies, and ironically, the “next” album would be Seventh Sojourn.
+The rationale was that the first album was a “pop” group that sounded very different from the sound the core 5 found with the next 7 albums… and these 7 are the albums that most fans know about.
 This one is titled using the common words that match the acronym for the notes on the Treble Clef — EGBDF — Every Good Boy Deserves Favor.
 It starts with a piece called Progression that was a “history of music – up until now”.
 There are only 3 words – “Desolation”, “Creation”, and “Communication”.
-This is the last track to use the rapidly aging Mellotron, and you really hear how great a guitar player Justin is.
+This is the last track to use the rapidly aging Mellotron, and you hear how great a guitar player Justin is.
 As with the track “Question”, this track starts fast with Hayward’s guitar lead break and Pinder’ scorching piano.
-Their focus on being able to play these songs well live is shown off in clips like this one from Red Rock in 1992, along with this one from 2000 at Royal Albert Hall with a full symphony.
+Their focus on being able to play these songs well live is shown off in clips like this one from Red Rock in 1992, along with this one from 2000 at Royal Albert Hall with the whole symphony.

 I’ve been thinking about our fortune